pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1456 Finish MVC Pattern Study

+Today, I completed my study of the MVC design pattern.
+Now, I understand that the MVC pattern is intricately woven with other patterns such as Strategy, Observer, and Adapter.
+I recall studying the MVC pattern during my exploration of Angular.
+It fascinated me because Angular's framework incorporates this pattern at its core.

 #### Day 1455 Studying the MVC pattern

 Today I studied the Model-View-Controller (MVC) design pattern.
 Now I know that the MVC pattern is composed of other patterns like the Observer and Strategy patterns.
 I am building a Java Swing application following a book tutorial to understand the MVC pattern.
 Learning about Java Swing is a pleasure for me because it is a great technology to create desktop applications.
 Maybe when I finish this book, I will learn more about Java Swing.

 #### Day 1454 Compound Patterns